ecdeuts/tech-portfolio/docs/about.md

 title: About
 ---

+I am Erin, a Master's student at the Unversity of Michigan studying Computer Science Engineering.
+I am focused on Web Development and Programming Languages development.
 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you